BroadbandForum/usp/docs/specification/index.md

 #### GetSupportedDM Request Fields

-`repeated obj_paths`
+`repeated string obj_paths`

-This field contains a repeated set of Path Names to Objects in the Agent's Supported or Instantiated Data Model.
+This field contains a repeated set of Path Names to Objects, Commands, Events, or Parameters in the Agent's Supported or Instantiated Data Model.
 For Path Names from the Supported Data Model the omission of the final `{i}.` is allowed.

 `bool first_level_only`